 David Learmount, operations and safety editor at Flightglobal, a news and data service for the aviation sector, said the Malaysian government seemed evasive and confused, and he questioned why, if the remarks attributed to Rodzali were true, the government took so long to reveal evidence about a westwards flight path.

-Before that, it was the case of the 2 impostors (at one point, it was 4 people) and another is the actual people who did not check in.
-This has not been really settled with both MAS and the police seems to be making conflicting statements.
+Before that, it was the case of the 2 impostors (at one point, it was 4 people) and another is the actual people who did not check-in.
+This has not been really settled with both MAS and the police seem to be making conflicting statements.

 The Air Force said that they did not intercept the plane because it was not classified as hostile (I read somewhere that it is because the plane was flying away from Malaysia but once again, this information is not made known for all).

-Someone had kept both their eyes closed for a long time now and let these parasites to slip in and out on a regular basis.
-Will the incident MH370 disappearance be the catalyst for a real change on how we can tighten the vetting of foreigners coming to country?
+Someone had kept both their eyes closed for a long time now and let these parasites slip in and out on a regular basis.
+Will the incident MH370 disappearance be the catalyst for a real change on how we can tighten the vetting of foreigners coming to the country?

-Anyway no point to talk about the past at the moment.
+Anyway, no point to talk about the past at the moment.
 We still have a plane missing and that should be the main focus for now.

 All statements should be made by only one person and that person is not the IGP, the military key officers, the Transport Minister and the various politicians who try to make their 2 cents (and their share of the limelight) worth at the time of the crisis.
 And that person should be Datuk Azharuddin.

 These clowns should be arrested on the spot and thrown into a mental asylum for a long, long time.
 They have turned a serious search and rescue investigation into a laughing stock of the world.
 It was basically a show of the middle finger to the missing passengers, relatives & friends in grieve and the heroic search and rescue team from the various nations.

-Let’s just hope that the plane could be found soon and we can start to investigate on what had really happened.
+Let’s just hope that the plane could be found soon and we can start to investigate what had really happened.